jfrog/jfrog-cli/README.md

    --pkg-pub-dn                  [Default: false]  Public download numbers.
    --pkg-pub-stats               [Default: false]  Public statistics
 ```
-If you with the command to create a Bintray package version in case it does not exist, please also send the following options.
+If the Package Version to which you're uploading does not exist, the CLI will try to create it.
+Please send the following command options for the version creation.
 ```console
    --ver-desc                    [Optional]   Version description.
    --ver-vcs-tag                 [Optional]   VCS tag.